hazelcast/hazelcast-csharp-client/doc/dev/doc/sql.md

 ### Description

-The `SELECT` command retrieves rows from a table.
+The `SELECT` query retrieves rows from a table.
 A row is a sequence of expressions defined after the `SELECT` keyword.
 Expressions may have optional aliases.

 `table_name` refers to a single `IHMap` data structure.
 A table may have an optional alias.